New Jersey Lawmakers Consider Surcharge for World Cup Wagers

 The Garden State will serve as one of the hosts for next month’s 2026 World Cup, and some lawmakers are looking to cash in.

-The state Assembly is currently reviewing AB 4838, which proposes to add a 10% surcharge on all World Cup wagers.
+The state Assembly is currently reviewing AB 4838, which proposes to add a 10% surcharge on all World Cup wagers, marking a significant shift for the New Jersey sports betting market.
 This would be on top of the annual 19.75% tax rate sportsbooks are subject to.
-The goal is to capitalize on the influx of visitors for the tournament, generating tax revenue to help cover the costs of hosting matches.
+The goal is to capitalize on the influx of visitors and the massive volume of fans looking to bet on the latest World Cup winner odds throughout the tournament, generating tax revenue to help cover the high costs of hosting matches.

 If passed, the bill would also add the following temporary taxes for the tournament: